-ALVA is responsible for providing a free and appropriate education under the federal Individuals with Disabilities in Education Act (IDEA).
-ALVA Special Education professionals assist parents in accessing and coordinating services pursuant to a current Individualized Education Plan.
-Parents should indicate that their child has an Individualized Education Plan on their enrollment form.
+ALVA is responsible for providing free and appropriate education under the federal Individuals with Disabilities in Education Act (IDEA).
+ALVA Special Education professionals provide specially designed instruction as outlined in the student's current Individualized Education Plan.
+Parents should indicate that their child has an Individualized Education Plan on their enrollment form so appropriate records can be requested from the student's previous school of attendance.

 Special education services are available to students who have been identified with a disability which adversely impacts their academic achievement.
-Documentation of the disability must be provided; such as a previous Individualized Education Plan (IEP), eligibility report, and/or a psychological evaluation.
+Documentation of the disability must be provided, such as a previous Individualized Education Plan (IEP), eligibility report, and/or a psychological evaluation.
 Students with IEPs in need of adapted learning support services are those whose complex learning needs impact their academic achievement and their ability to make sufficient progress toward IEP goals in the general education setting.

-Services offered may include: accommodations and/or modifications to the general education curriculum, specialized instructional strategies, and adjustments in pacing or timing.
+Services and accommodations offered are outlined in the student's IEP: accommodations and/or modifications to the general education curriculum, specialized instructional strategies, and adjustments in pacing or timing.
 The ALVA program is considered an inclusion program.
-The student's home is the regular classroom and services are provided by consultation with a highly-qualified special education teacher via phone, e-mail and the online (virtual) classroom.